InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 ## Install

-In git repo of the electrum wallet shows the dependencies
+In git repo of the electrum wallet shows the dependencies:

 https://github.com/spesmilo/electrum